icebreakerone/open-energy-python-infrastructure/README.md

 Data provider based on Flask that can be run locally with all certificate based security in place.

-Current status - HTTPS and client certificate auth working, but no OAUTH or FAPI validation.
+Current status - HTTPS and client certificate auth working, decorator for Flask routes which performs token introspection and checks scopes, passing introspection response into flask.g

 ```shell
 virtualenv -p python3.8 venv